learn-co-curriculum/javascript-fetch-lab/README.md

 ***Note***: Running it will require that you return your personal token in `getToken()`, however, the tests will **not** pass if you leave your token there, so before you commit and push, make sure you set `return ''` in the `getToken` function.
 NEVER give out your token or check it into GitHub!

+0. Open up the `index.html` file in your browser and familiarize yourself with the DOM.
+Click on the two links on the page, 'Fork Repository' and 'Create Issue'.
+They don't appear to do anything at the moment.
+Or do they?...
+Hint: Open up the console in your browser and see if clicking those two links do anything...

 1. In the `forkRepo` function, using fetch, fork [this](https://github.com/learn-co-curriculum/javascript-fetch-lab) repository.
 Then, once the fetch resolves, display the JSON result in the `#results` div by calling `showResults`.
 Read more about forking in the [GitHub Forks API documentation](https://developer.github.com/v3/repos/forks/). ***You should only be raising issues on your forked copy of the repository — not on the repo owned by learn-co-curriculum***.

 2. In `showResults`, display the repo information in the browser by appending html with a link to the repository url inside the `#results` div.
 For example: